dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The ache for home lives in all of us, the safe place where we can go as we are and not be questioned.
+  The faults of a superior person are like the sun and moon.
+They have their faults, and everyone sees them they change and everyone looks up to them.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (974 days)